-Please note that king tides for 2021 are not predicted to reach flood stage, but that various factors, including storms, may cause higher-than-expected sea levels and flooding, and that your location may flood at lower sea levels than the NOAA action stage or flood stage.
-King tide flooding is not guaranteed during these dates, and sunny-day and other types of flooding, such as rainfall-induced flooding, may occur outside of these dates!
+Please note that king tides for 2022 are not predicted to reach flood stage or action stage, but that various factors, including storms, may cause higher-than-expected sea levels and flooding, and that your location may flood at lower sea levels than the NOAA action stage or flood stage.
+King tide flooding is not guaranteed during these dates, and sunny-day and other types of flooding, such as rainfall-induced flooding or storm surge, may occur outside of these dates!

 Why do king tides occur?